jckrft/nether-zone/README.md

 | style pages with CSS & flex              | 5 hr                   | 10 hr  |
 | post MVP                                 | 3 hr                   | 6 hr   |
 | revisions                                | 1 hr                   | 1 hr   |

+### SWOT Analysis

+Strengths:

+I feel fairly comfortable with React.
+I am confident in the actual building of the React components, as well as Airtable.

+Weaknesses:

+There are some aspects of React that I am not totally clear on, namely useParams.
+At times passing passing state and props can be confusing.
+I do not like class components and prefer functional.

+Opportunities:

+This project will allow me to practice and put into use the things I have learned.
+The process of debugging should also be informative.
+Having to continue to use CSS will also better strengthen these skills.

+Threats:

+I tend to throw everything at the wall to see what sticks, so to speak, when dealing with CSS.
+I know especially with this how that can be detrimental and conflict with other styles without my knowledge.
+I also often start something else before I am finished with what I am doing, so it would help to be more clear and organized.